All About Bichon Frise Dogs

 While most dogs don’t just fake pain, it does happen sometimes.

 Remember how dogs learn?
 They observe that when one thing happens another occurs.
-When A happens, then B happens.
+When A occurs, then B happens.
 For example, when I go outside to do my business, I get a treat.

 So, if your dog was sick or hurt and exhibited certain behaviors, she found that she got lots of attention and perhaps treats.
 Every time she did a certain thing, the result was predictable (and fun or nice).